tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/_index.md

 {{% /alert %}}

 #### Single merchant shop with multiple accounts
-_XYZ systems_ is a company legally constituted in the United States who offers the services of web hosting in Colombia, Mexico, and Peru; in addition, _XYZ systems_ has two business lines in Colombia: web hosting and training.
+_XYZ systems_ is a company legally constituted in the United States who offers the services of web hosting in Colombia, Mexico e Peru; in addition, _XYZ systems_ has two business lines in Colombia: web hosting and training.
 This is the relation between the previous concepts for this example:

 <img src="/assets/MerchantPanel/MerchantPanel_Concepts2.png" width="50%"/><br>

 * The Módulo PayU for _XYZ systems_ has a single merchant as they are legally constituted in the United States.
-As _XYZ systems_ processes in three countries, this merchant has four accounts; two for Colombia (one per each business line), one for Mexico and one for Peru.
+As _XYZ systems_ processes in three countries, this merchant has four accounts; two para a Colômbia (one per each business line), one para o México and one para o Peru.

 * _Shop ABC_ has four users; **User 3** can access all the accounts, meanwhile, the other users can access their assigned country.